LittlePuny/Endless-Legend-Civilizations/README.md

 ### v0.3 "Broken" Lords
-Main change in this version is the implementation of Broken Lords "buy your pops=ulation" mechanic.
+Main change in this version is the implementation of Broken Lords "buy your population" mechanic.

 Broken Lords no longer gain any food at all.
 They won't have any natural growth or starvation.
 Instead, every source of food (execpt for maritime city-states) have been turned into gold with nation unique.
 They have buildings that gives 1 pop to the city they are build.
 These buildings have increasing cost based on existing population of the city and autodelete themself so any source of pop loss (nukes or conquered city) is taken into account.